Khoi412/Hackathon1_Healthcare_Insurance_Cost_Analysis/README.md

 * - Does Children play role in health insurance cost?

-* - Answer: Yes, individuals with 0 children were charged the most and 5 plus was charged the less.
+* - Answer: Yes, individuals with 0-3 children were charged the most(0 being the highest) and 5 plus was charged the less.

 * Hypothesis 3.